Behavioral Skills Training (BST) in ABA: A Complete Guide

 Why is BST effective for teaching new behaviors?

-Because it requires active participation and provides immediate reinforcement, which helps solidify learning faster than passive methods.
+It requires active participation and provides immediate reinforcement, which helps solidify learning faster than passive methods.

-Is BST used for training ABA staff?
+Can BST be used for training ABA staff?